-While waiting for the water to boil, add 1 Tbsp mirin in a small saucepan.
+- While waiting for the water to boil, add 1 Tbsp mirin to a small saucepan.
 Cook it over medium heat until the alcohol is evaporated, roughly 30 seconds.
 Set aside.

-In a suribachi (mortar), add 2 Tbsp sesame seeds and grind with a surikogi (pestle) until sesame seeds are almost ground.
+- In a suribachi (mortar), add 2 Tbsp toasted white sesame seeds and grind with a surikogi (pestle) until the sesame seeds are almost ground.
 It’s nice to leave some texture.

-Add 2 tsp miso, 1 tsp sugar, alcohol-free mirin, and ½ tsp soy sauce and mix well together.
+- Add 2 tsp miso, 1 tsp sugar, the alcohol-free mirin, and ½ tsp soy sauce and mix well together.

-Once water is boiling, add the salt.
-Hold the spinach leaves so you can start blanching from the stem (which takes longer to cook).
+- Once water is boiling, add ¼ tsp Diamond Crystal kosher salt.
+Hold 6 oz spinach leaves so you can start blanching from the stem (which takes longer to cook).
 Cook for 15 seconds.
 Let go the leafy part and cook for 30 seconds.

-- Collect the spinach and squeeze water out.
+- Collect the spinach and squeeze the water out.

-Cut the spinach into 2” (5cm) lengths and add to the bowl.
+- Cut the spinach into 2-inch (5-cm) lengths and add to the bowl.